-EEvaluation criteria for project delivery will look for evidence that the project phase can be implemented within the program timeframe. recognize the difference between project types (i.e., that the sponsor can complete the project phase(s) within the timeframe of the Green Means Go funds)
+Evaluation criteria for project delivery will look for evidence that the project phase can be implemented within the program timeframe.

-Leverage, Partnerships and Policy Match
+Leverage Partnerships and Policy Match

 Green Means Go aims to catalyze infill development within the SACOG region.
 Yet the \$34.3 million the program will award is only a small portion of the amount needed to implement the region's Sustainable Communities Strategy.
 In the 5th program criteria, project applications within Green Means Go will be evaluated on leverage: what other resources (besides the Green Means Go award) the sponsor or its partner(s) are bringing to the corridor to make the investment more transformative.
 The program will evaluate leverage through three aspects: